jackiehjm/stx-docs/doc/source/deploy_install_guides/index-install-e083ca818006.rst

 Upcoming release
 ----------------

+.. look up on this branch

-The next release will be R8.0.
-Use the installation procedures in :ref:`index-install-e083ca818006`.
+The next release will be R9.0.
+Use the installation procedures in :ref:`index-install-r7-8966076f0e81`.

 ---------------
 Current release